electrikjesus/blog/_posts/2023-02-24-a-return-to-bliss.markdown

 It's been a minute... but it's been a very valuable minute to say the least.
 So what has been going on?
 Let me fill you in.

 Last we checked-in, I was heading off to work for Esper, doing what I love to do.
-I got a chance to learn what they were using as a base for their foundation project, and I got the chance to help them add support and fix a multitude of issues.
+I got a chance to learn more about their projects, help them expand hardware support and fix a few issues.
 I even got the chance to learn how businesses have been working with Android and AOSP.
 Overall, before becoming part of their recent round of layoffs in January, I felt I had a solid impact on Esper's future, and hope that some of the plans laid out together allow them a successful future in the market.

 # When one door closes, another one opens: